janikvonrotz/hydrome-bot/README.md

 ### GitHub Action

-The `send-reminder.js` script is used by GitHub action to schedule reminder.
-See `.github/workflows.nodejs.yml` for details.
+The `send-notifications.js` script is used by GitHub Action to schedule reminder notifications.
+See `.github/workflows/cron.yml` for details.

-The runner authenticated with the Telegram token.
+The runner authenticates with the Telegram token.
 In order to enable GitHub Action for your cloned repo you must add the Telegram token as a repo secret.

+Further change the static url in `script/job-notifications.js`.

 ## Troubleshooting